 Because we think we can make a small difference by being picky, here are some great deals on solid pieces of gear.

 We’ll always put the newest deals at the top of the page.
 We’ve also redesigned the deals page to be a more permanent addition to the site so you can now bookmark this page because the address won’t change like it used to.
-Follow us on Twitter at @wirecutter to see any updates we make throughout the day.
+Follow us on Twitter at @homesweethome to see any updates we make throughout the day.

 More about our deal our process:

 When looking for deals, first I start with as many deal-gathering sites as I can find.
 There are dozens of new deals each week, so I put as much time as I can into eliminating the deals that really aren’t doing anyone any good.
 It’s more than just putting time into sorting through lists, it’s also about finding the items that were probably worth buying before they were ever on sale because a deal isn’t really a deal if the gadget still isn’t very good.
 So, I run the deals by the senior writers at The Wirecutter, check user and editorial reviews to see if the gear is any good.
 Finally, I check with price checking sites and other resources to see if the price will likely drop or if it’s been lower in the past.
 In the end, I’m left with just a few really good deals.
 Fewer than other many other sites would have you believe.

 If you’re looking for deals on gadgets and technology, see our list over at The Wirecutter.

 Street Price: $400 MSRP: $400 Deal Price: $300